 In spite of “Jim Crow Laws,” discrimination and segregation, some members of the black community thrived as doctors, merchants, educators and businessmen.

 In that era, Black-owned businesses and Black churches in and around Natchez, including Beulah Baptist, Rose Hill Baptist, Holy Family Catholic and St. John United Methodist, served as gathering places where the African-American community formulated strategies for change.

 Moving Ahead & Remembering the Past

 Only after decades of violence did African-Americans in Natchez achieve full voting rights along with desegregated schools and public spaces, and within a single generation, African-Americans were being elected as state legislators, judges and city officials, including, once more, mayor.

-These stories and many more are told in the exhibits at the Natchez Association of Afro-American Culture Museum, where an entire room now serves as the permanent home for an important collection of African art owned by John and Pam Finley of Albuquerque, New Mexico — a collection evacuated from the Ohr-O'keefe Museum, Biloxi, Mississippi during the approach of Hurricane Katrina, which would ultimately decimate the museum where the art had been housed.
+These stories and many others about African American history are told in the exhibits at the Natchez Association of Afro-American Culture Museum, where an entire room now serves as the permanent home for an important collection of African art owned by John and Pam Finley of Albuquerque, New Mexico — a collection evacuated from the Ohr-O’keefe Museum, Biloxi, Mississippi during the approach of Hurricane Katrina, which would ultimately decimate the museum where the art had been housed.